hevi9/lss/README.rst

 * File count in directory tree.
 * Timeout in directory tree traversing.
 * User and group with colors.
+* Directory short markers.
+Currently for git: "G" if directory has git repository, with colors: green - ok, purple - modified files and yellow - untracked files

 Requirements
 ------------